ThatSmittyDude/mdtop/README.md

 &emsp; -Looking to implement a better TUI like htop or btop.

-&emsp; - Code that is commented out reads /proc/mounts and searches for /dev/md,

-&emsp; should return on a new line but doesn't work.
+&emsp; -Code that is commented out reads /proc/mounts and searches for /dev/md, but doesn't work.

 &emsp; -Check for memory leaks, bugs, errors, and comaptability.